nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/tracks/discover-nuxeo-platform-apis/setting-up-your-nuxeo-environment.md

         message: ''
         version: '1'
 next_link: nxdoc/setting-up-your-javascript-environment
 ---

 {{! excerpt}}

-This how-to is the first step of the tutorial Getting Started with the Nuxeo Platform, allowing you to explore the Nuxeo Platform through its REST API.
+This how-to is the first step of the tutorial Getting Started with the Nuxeo Platform, allowing you to explore the Nuxeo Platform through its REST API.</br>
 It provides instructions for installing and running a Nuxeo Platform instance using Docker or the ZIP package.
 {{! /excerpt}}

 ## Docker

 ### Installation

-Follow the installation steps described in the [Docker installation documentation page]({{page version='' space='nxdoc' page='docker-image#running-the-image'}}).
+Follow the installation steps described in the [Docker installation documentation page]({{page version='' space='nxdoc' page='docker-image'}}#running-the-image).

 ### Setting up Environment